pip-services/pip-services-docs/content/en/node/couchbase/_index.md

 ```

 To implement couchbase persistence component you shall inherit `IdentifiableCouchbasePersistence`.
 Most CRUD operations will come from the base class.
-You only need to override `getPageByFilter` method with a custom filter function.
+You only need to override the `getPageByFilter` method with a custom filter function.
-And implement a `getOneByKey` custom persistence method that doesn't exist in the base class.
+And then, implement a `getOneByKey` custom persistence method that doesn't exist in the base class.

 ```typescript
 import { IdentifiableCouchbasePersistence } from 'pip-services3-couchbase-nodex';